AqwamCreates/DataPredict/docs/API/Models/QLearningNeuralNetwork.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).

 * targetCost: The cost at which the model stops training.

+* maxNumberOfEpisodes: Controls how well the model learns the best actions for maximizing rewards in an environment.

+* epsilon: The higher the value, more likely it focuses on exploration over exploitation.

+* epsilonDecayFactor: Controls how fast the model goes from exploring to exploiting as it learns.

+* discountFactor: Balances present and future rewards in agent decisions.

 #### Returns: